asvyazhin/CSS-guideline/README.md

 ```

-Order of attributes in a tags:
+Order of attributes in tags:

 ```html
 <a class=""